PeterBaraka/SAS_PROJECT/README.md

   cd SAS_PROJECT
 ```

-The project files folder contains the files generated after running the project code.
+The datasets folder contains the files generated after running the project code.

 Note:
 * These files are generated on the virtual machine running SAS and then copied onto the folder.